vuGitH/proj-offliner/readme.md

 ### Assemble results

-After possible edition and/or modification of js-files, extracted previously
+After possible edition and/or modification of asp-files, extracted previously
 from project json-file, you could prefer to assemble resulting `AppScript`
 project json-file for uploading it into your Google project on Google Drive
 later .
 The `pol.run` method is the wrapper of the method `assembleProjFile`